dsgreen/_s-bootstrap/README.md

 Some things have been added to the default `underscores` theme, including:

 * The `container-fluid` class to the main content container
-* IE conditional classes and the `no-js` class to the HTML tag
+* The `no-js` class to the HTML tag
+* HTML5 Shiv and IE media query polyfill
-* The main navigation menu uses the Bootstrap navbar component format
+* The main navigation menu uses the Bootstrap navbar component and the Bootstrap navwalker
 * Example code for custom post thumbnail sizes
 * Loads Bootstrap and jQuery assets via their respective CDNs
 * Includes a customized version of the Modernizr library
-* Includes a `main.js` file with SVG to PNG code example, and adds `img-responsive` class to images within posts
+* Includes a `main.js` placeholder file
 * `underscores` CSS overridden by Bootstrap is commented out
 * A `_custom.scss` file with Bootstrap overrides
-* Unneeded HTML markup was removed for clarity and cleaner output

 Getting Started
 ---------------